Kent Devereaux: Education

-Devereaux attended the University of California, Santa Cruz and Cornish College of the Arts in Seattle, where he graduated magna cum laude with a B.F.A. in music composition (1982).
+Devereaux attended the University of California, Santa Cruz and Cornish College of the Arts in Seattle, where he graduated magna cum laude with a BFA in music composition in 1982.
 His teachers included Lou Harrison, Anthony Braxton, and Gil Evans.
-He briefly studied computer science at Stanford University and earned an M.F.A. in Art from the School of the Art Institute of Chicago (1985), where he was an Andrew W. Mellon Fellow.
+He briefly studied computer science at Stanford University and earned an MFA in Art from the School of the Art Institute of Chicago in 1985, where he was an Andrew W. Mellon Fellow.

 Career

 Academia

 From 1985 to 1993, Devereaux served on the faculty of the School of the Art Institute of Chicago with a one-year appointment at the California Institute of the Arts.
 Additional academic appointments include serving as Senior Vice President and Dean of Curriculum at Kaplan University from 2001 to 2008.

-He also served as professor and chair of the music department at Cornish College of the Arts from 2008 to 2014.
-While there, he curated the college's presenting series, Cornish Presents, and co-founded and directed the Seattle Jazz Experience youth jazz festival.
+He also served as professor and chair of the music department at Cornish College of the Arts from 2008 to 2014, where he curated the college's presenting series, Cornish Presents, and co-founded and directed the Seattle Jazz Experience youth jazz festival.

 Devereaux joined the New Hampshire Institute of Art (NHIA) as president in 2015.
 Devereaux's initiatives at NHIA included co-founding the Manchester Cultural District Coalition, which advocated for the city to establish an official cultural district, the launching of a new Certificate in Creative Placemaking program, and the formation of an academic partnership with the University of New Hampshire at Manchester.